Sunday, September 15, 2024

 Agostini Squeezes the Lemon-test

 Notice that Agostini has merged the 2d and 3rd prongs of the Lemon-test, so that the entanglement prong is now only a factor in determining whather a law has the primary effect of advancing or inhibiting religion.
-This point is made (not very clearly) on p.
-1757 of your casebook.
 It is made more clearly in Mitchell (at p.
-1759 referring to Agostini's "purpose and effect test") and in Zelman (p.
-1766).
+1833 referring to Agostini's "purpose and effect test") and in Zelman (p.
+1841).

 Here is a fuller presentation of what the Court said in Agostini: